-Borderless is a series curated by the University of Iowa Department of Theatre Arts that is dedicated to producing an array of theatrical works by playwrights representative of the diversity of experiences essential for students, faculty, administrators, and greater Iowa City community members to encounter onstage.
+Borderless is a series curated by the University of Iowa Department of Theatre Arts that is dedicated to producing an array of theatrical works representative of the diversity of experiences essential for students, faculty, administrators, and greater Iowa City community members to encounter onstage.
 As a predominantly-white institution (PWI), this initiative emerged in spring 2020 under the name “Diverse Voices” and has been renamed Borderless in the fall of 2020 to more clearly embrace its essential pillar: collaboration.
 We’re dedicated to working beyond the walls of the Theatre Building and permeating borders between university departments, across campus, and to the professional theatre world.

 Borderless: Celebrating Indigenous Theatre

 "Celebrating Indigenous Theatre” is a roundtable and Q&A session with renowned Indigenous theatre artists: Ty Defoe (Giizhiig, Ojibwe + Onieda Nations), Mary Kathryn Nagle (Cherokee Nation of Oklahoma), Madeline Sayet (Mohegan), and Rhiana Yazzie (Navajo).
 This conversation will be moderated by Morgan Grambo, MFA ‘20, and is produced in conjunction with the Latino Native American Cultural Center’s Native American Heritage Month events.